The Stadion An der Alten Försterei is the home of 1. FC Union Berlin.

-This is the largest purpose-built football stadium in Berlin and holds 22,012 fans (18,395 standing and 3,617 seats).
-The stadium's name is derived from an old forester's lodge adjacent to the current ground, in which the club's main offices are currently located.
+It is the largest purpose-built football stadium in Berlin and holds 22,012 fans (18,395 standing and 3,617 seats).
+The stadium's name is derived from an old forester's lodge adjacent to the current ground.

-The construction activities throughout the 2008/2009 season were characterised by one special feature: The club's fans built their own stadium.
-More than 2,300 volunteers provided 140,000 hours of labour time and saved the club several million euros.
+The construction activities throughout the 2008/2009 season were characterised by one special feature.
+The club's fans re-built their own stadium.
+More than 2,300 volunteers provided 140,000 hours of labour time, saving the club several million euros.
 Commitment on this scale is perhaps unprecedented worldwide and will likely remain so for some time.

-The Stadion An der Alten Försterei has almost remained a standing-only stadium, even after the many renovations.
-In the age of the multi-purpose commercial arenas, the counter-balance is realised and lived here in the south-eastern district of Köpenick.
+The Stadion An der Alten Försterei has remained a majority standing-only stadium, even after the many renovations.
+In the age of the multi-purpose commercial arenas, their equal and opposite reactions are realised right here in the south-eastern district of Köpenick.

-When you're here, you can feel it for yourself!
+When you're here, you can see, hear and feel it for yourself!